lyz-code/blue-book/docs/vim_plugin_development.md

 If you use [packer](#packer) your plugins will be installed in `~/.local/share/nvim/site/pack/packer/start/`.
 If you use `lazy` your plugins will be installed in `~/.local/share/nvim/lazy/pack/packer/start/`.

 You can manually edit those files to develop new feature or fix issues on the plugins.
+Or if you're developing them in a directory you can specify the `dir` directive in the lazy loading.

 To debug a plugin read it's source code and try to load in a lua shell the relevant code.
 If you are in a vim window you can run lua code with `:lua your code here`, for example `:lua Files = require('orgmode.parser.files')`, you can then do stuff with the `Files` object.